chiraggupta/ChiragGupta.com/_drafts/mushroom-burgers-recipe.md

 ## Recipe

+### Get everything ready

+- Dice the mushrooms into 1-2 cm pieces
 - Roughly dice the onion into small pieces
+- Grate the cheese (dicing works too)
-- Dice the mushrooms into 1-2 cm pieces
+- Mince the garlic

+### Cook mushrooms

 - Heat one tbsp of oil in a pan (large enough to fit all the mushrooms)
-- Add onions, garlic, a pinch of salt and cook for 5-6 minutes till they are soft and brown
+- Add onions, garlic, a pinch of salt and cook for 5 minutes or until they are soft and brown
 - Add mushrooms and cook on medium flame.
 In a few minutes they will start releasing water.
 - Keep cooking till all the water has dried up.
 This takes a long time (15+ min) but it's totally worth the wait.
 The burgers don't taste nearly as good if the mushrooms remain watery.
 - Add salt, black pepper and italian seasoning to the cooked mushrooms.
 Don't forget to taste and adjust if needed.
 - Transfer the mushrooms to a mixing bowl and let them cool for a couple of minutes.

+### Prepare the mixture

 - Add cheese, eggs and oats to the mushrooms and mix well.
 - Add breadcrumbs one tablespoon at a time and mix.
 You are looking for a mixture that's neither too dry, nor too wet.
 You should be able to roll it into balls without them falling apart.
 - I usually put the mixture in the freezer for 30 minutes at this time but you can skip this step if you can't wait.

+### Make burgers

 - Brush a pan with oil and bring it to medium heat.
 - Meanwhile divide the mixture into four portions.
 - Take each portion and roll it into a ball.
 Make sure it's fairly tight and then slightly flatten it on your palm.
 - Put the burger onto the pan, press it gently and let it cook for at least 5 minutes on each side.
 It should be nicely browned and should not stick to the bottom before you turn it over.
 - Let the burgers cool down for a couple of minutes and you are ready to serve!

-### To Serve
+## Serve

 I like to serve these on brioche burger buns with lettuce, mayonnaise and a dash of ketchup.
 You can use any buns and condiments but remember that these are softer than regular burgers so crusty rolls may not be a great option.

 ## Nutritional Information

-Each burger (patty only) contains about 200 calories and 8 grams of protein.
+Each burger (patty only) contains about 200 calories, 8 grams of protein, 14g carbs and 13g fat.
 They are light, healthy and very tasty!